kinformation/grav-plugin-amazon-products/README.md

 The simplest way to install this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's terminal (also called the command line).
 From the root of your Grav install type:

-    bin/gpm install amazon
+    bin/gpm install amazon-products

 This will install the Amazon plugin into your `/user/plugins` directory within Grav.
-Its files can be found under `/your/site/grav/user/plugins/amazon`.
+Its files can be found under `/your/site/grav/user/plugins/amazon-products`.

 ### Manual Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then, rename the folder to `amazon`.
-You can find these files on [GitHub](https://github.com/kinformation/grav-plugin-amazon) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+Then, rename the folder to `amazon-products`.
+You can find these files on [GitHub](https://github.com/kinformation/grav-plugin-amazon-products) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).

 You should now have all the plugin files under

-    /your/site/grav/user/plugins/amazon
+    /your/site/grav/user/plugins/amazon-products

 > NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and the [Error](https://github.com/getgrav/grav-plugin-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) to operate.

 ## Configuration

-Before configuring this plugin, you should copy the `user/plugins/amazon/amazon.yaml` to `user/config/plugins/amazon.yaml` and only edit that copy.
+Before configuring this plugin, you should copy the `user/plugins/amazon-products/amazon-products.yaml` to `user/config/plugins/amazon-products.yaml` and only edit that copy.

 Here is the default configuration and an explanation of available options: